aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 The `lambda.Code` class includes static convenience methods for various types of runtime code.

- * `lambda.Code.bucket(bucket, key[, objectVersion])` - specify an S3 object that
+ * `lambda.Code.bucket(bucket, key[, objectVersion])` - specify an S3 object
-   contains the archive of your runtime code.
+   that contains the archive of your runtime code.
  * `lambda.Code.inline(code)` - inline the handle code as a string.
 This is limited to 4KB.
-The class `InlineJavaScriptLambda` can be used to simplify inlining JavaScript functions.
- * `lambda.Code.directory(directory)` - specify a directory in the local filesystem which will be zipped and uploaded to S3 before deployment.
+ * `lambda.Code.asset(path)` - specify a directory or a .zip file in the local filesystem which will be zipped and uploaded to S3 before deployment.
- * `lambda.Code.file(path)` - specify a file to be used for Lambda code.
-This can be, for example a JAR or a ZIP file, based on the runtime used.

 The following example shows how to define a Python function and deploy the code from the local directory `my-lambda-handler` to it:

 [Example of Lambda Code from Local Assets](test/integ.assets.lit.ts)